purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Neural-Network.md

-Neural networks
+# Neural Networks Overview

 We will learn about what neural networks do and how they do it.
 For example, different dosages will have different efficacy, and we can not just fit a line for the dataset.
 But even if we have a really complicated dataset like this, a neural network can fit a squiggle to it.

 <img src="nn_squiggle.png" alt="nn_squiggle" width="400" height="300"/>

-What is a neural network?
+## What is a Neural Network?

-A neural network consists of nodes and connections between the nodes.
-Note: the numbers along each connection represent parameter values that were estimated when this neural network was fit to the data.
+A neural network is composed of layers of nodes, with connections between these nodes.
+The values along each connection represent the parameters of the network, which are estimated during the training process.

 <img src="connection_value.png" alt="connection_value" width="400" height="300"/>

 For now, just know that these parameter estimates are analogous to the slope and intercept values that we solve for when we fit a straight line to data.

-Likewise, a neural network starts out with unknown parameter values, that are estimated when we fit the neural network to a dataset using a method called backpropagation.
+Initially, the parameter values of a neural network are unknown.
+These values are determined through a process called backpropagation, which adjusts the parameters to fit the network to the training data.

 <img src="unknown_value.png" alt="unknown_value" width="400" height="300"/>